ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Very rarely were authors ever acknowledged for the gossip columns.
 In an informal discussion about the gossip columns with Donna Eschenbrenner, it sounds like that The Ithaca Journal significantly downsized in the recent past, some of their records were sent to their parent company in Binghamton, while the rest were simply discarded, so it is very unlikely that any record of who the various "gossip column" authors were still exists.
 I have tried to contact the Ithaca Journal to follow up on possible records but have not been able to get a response back.

 Finally, I would like to point out the obvious role that Jessie Brewer played in preserving at least some of the information available here.
-She appears to have purchased all of Emily's personal and real property at auction, so she was the first link the chain of custody for some of these items.
+She appears to have purchased all of Emily's personal and real property at auction, so it would seem she is the first link the chain of custody for many of the surviving artifacts.

-Consider for example that the 1917 book stands out from the others which are all many years later.
+Consider for example that the 1917 W. C. T. U. Directory at the Tompkins County History Center is one of several dozen in the collection, yet it stands out as all of the others are from many years later.
 Isn't it curious that to my knowledge, this is the only documentation proving that Emily had been a member of the Union?
 (Although the gossip columns covering Hanna and Ellen strongly suggest she was, as we would expect her to be anyway.)
 I made note of the accession information from the Tompkins County History Center but there was no obvious connection to Emily or Jessie, but I suspect that this could have originally been in Emily's and then Jessie's possession.

-For the Good Templars meeting notebook according to Donna Eschenbrenner "Unfortunately we don't have an accession number on that ledger, so we don't know the donor."
+As for the Good Templars meeting notebook, according to Donna Eschenbrenner "Unfortunately we don't have an accession number on that ledger, so we don't know the donor."
 But again, I believe this was a possession of Emily's for many decades.
 She was the secretary for the final entry in the notebook, and the related items, forms, correspondences, etc., are all in Emily's hand, very strongly indicating that she was the last active member of the Templars to possess the notebook.

 The final entry on 27 Aug 1886 seems routine, and there is no indication that the group was disbanding.
 The fact that there are correspondences and forms along with the notebooks could be an indication of unfinished work in progress, but of course all of this assumes that the letters and correspondences were together and not donated independently.
 But I believe that based on what we have, a compelling case can be made that at least some of these items were in Emily's possession for many decades.

 Assuming that Emily had these items in her possession when she died then it would logically follow that Jessie Brewer had the next hand in preserving these items.
 And if this argument holds, then this may give us insight into the depth of their relationship, intertwined over many years.
 I suggest that once Jessie had purchased all of Emily's property, she must have been deeply moved to see Emily's distinctive handwriting and so, she made a point of saving these items.
 And of course, having purchased Emily's store, Jessie Brewer was initially responsible for preserving the sales journals of M. E. Mills, and perhaps when they were finally removed from the basement, they were still in the place that Jessie had put them years before.
-This may also explain why the only books known to be preserved are those immediately following Edward's death, when Emily took his place.
+This may also explain why the only books known to be preserved are those following Edward's death, when Emily took his place.